Jeep Cherokee Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 Average insurance rates for a Jeep Cherokee are $1,610 a year including full coverage.
-Comprehensive insurance costs an estimated $308, collision insurance costs $582, and liability is estimated at $520.
-Liability-only coverage costs approximately $592 a year, and high-risk coverage costs $3,488 or more.
-16-year-old drivers receive the highest rates at up to $6,130 a year.
+Comprehensive costs approximately $308 a year, collision insurance costs $582, and liability is $520.
+Liability-only coverage costs around $592 a year, and high-risk coverage costs around $3,488.
+Teens receive the highest rates at up to $6,130 a year.

 Average premium for full coverage: $1,610

-Rates are based on $500 physical damage insurance deductibles, liability limits of 30/60, and includes uninsured motorist and medical coverage.
-Rates are averaged for all 50 U.S. states and for different Cherokee trim levels.
+Price estimates include $500 policy deductibles, 30/60 liability coverage, and includes additional medical/uninsured motorist coverage.
+Rates are averaged for all 50 U.S. states and Cherokee trim levels.

 Price Range by Coverage and Risk

-For the average 40-year-old driver, prices range range from as low as $592 for the bare minimum liability coverage to a much higher rate of $3,488 for a driver that may need high-risk insurance.
+For a driver in their 40's, prices range range from as low as $592 for just the minimum liability insurance to a high of $3,488 for a policy for a high-risk driver.

 Price Range by Location

-Living in a larger city can have significant affects on the price of auto insurance.
-More rural locations tend to have a lower frequency of comprehensive and collision claims than congested cities.
-The price range example below illustrates the difference location can make on insurance prices.
+Choosing to live in a large city can have significant affects on car insurance prices.
+Rural locations tend to have a lower frequency of comprehensive and collision claims than cities with more traffic congestion.
+The diagram below illustrates how location helps determine auto insurance prices.

 Use the form below to get customized rates for your location.